Perth is known by many to be one of the most remote cities in the world.

-Here are the top 10 trips you can take from Perth if you have a day to spare.
+Here are 10 day trips you can take from Perth if you want to escape the main city.

 1. Rottnest Island

 Only a short ferry ride from Perth, Rottnest is an idyllic island playground – car free and carefree!

 Rottnest Island is blessed with a casual atmosphere, picturesque scenery, dazzling marine life and some of the world’s finest beaches and pristine bays.

 The island is a haven for swimmers, snorkelers, and surfers, with the water teeming with tropical fish and colourful corals.

 Seasoned divers will be happy to know that just off the coast lies a vast graveyard of over thirteen shipwrecks waiting to be explored.

 Rottnest Island is an A-Class Reserve renowned for its high conservation and community values, and provides critical habitat for a range of animal species, including the Quokka.

 The Quokka is the only mammal which is native to Rottnest Island, and can be found almost everywhere on the island.

 They have quickly become one of the main attractions of Rottnest Island because of their cute appearance and their reputation across social media as the ‘happiest animal on Earth’.